elieserdejesus/JamTaba/README.md

 The library **portaudio** was **pre compiled** in windows using **only the ASIO flags**.
 So, if you don't have any **ASIO driver** installed JamTaba will emit an error message in initialization and fallback to an NullAudioDriver, and no sound will be produced.
 If you have no ASIO devices please install [Asio4ALL](http://www.asio4all.com/).

 ##Downloading Pre Compiled Libs
-- To avoid store big binay files in the GitHub repository the [pre compiled libs](https://dl.dropboxusercontent.com/u/23791949/jamtaba/jamtaba2/JamTaba-static-libs.zip) are stored in my personal dropbox account.
+- To avoid store big binay files in the GitHub repository the [pre compiled libs](https://www.dropbox.com/s/qckwsmaqlditwpb/JamTaba-static-libs.zip?dl=0) are stored in a dropbox account.
 Please download this file!
 - After download the **zip** file with the **pre compiled static libraries** please unpack this file inside a folder **libs** (create this folder).
 The folders layout will be:
 ```
 [JamTaba source code folder in your hard disk]
+	|_ AU_SDK
 	|_ installers
 	|_ libs
 		|_ includes
 		|_ static
 	|_ PROJECTS
 	|_ src
         |_ tests
+        |_ translations
+        |_ VST_SDK
 ```
 ***